ElDragonRojo/good/games.md

-Non-violent games by non-evil companies, as recommended by my Twitter stream.
+Non-violent games by non-evil companies, as recommended by my Twitter stream, where Plants vs. Zombies is designated as the most violent game by the most evil company that is allowed on this list.
+If you disagree with something listed here, please file an issue, fork it, and issue a pull request.

 I've listed things with an "iOS > Mac > Other" bias, but many of these are available on other platforms.
 Use your least unfavorite search engine, or check the developers' sites, for different versions.

+I've not listed sport franchises or dynasties like Mario, because that would artifically dilute the list with titles nobody has trouble finding, though I have listed games people seem particularly passionate about, such as [The Legend of Zelda: A Link To The Past](http://en.wikipedia.org/wiki/The_Legend_of_Zelda:_A_Link_to_the_Past), considered by many to be the greatest video game of all time.

 For starters, a lot of people recommended games by [PopCap](http://popcap.com).
 These guys are the kings of casual gaming for a reason, and have published games on platforms I've never even heard of.
 Here are their iOS offerings: